alukosdev/ccsp/laws/privacy-shield.md

 !!!

 !!!success
-In May 2018, an update to the Data Directive took effect known as the "Privacy Regulation".
-The Privacy Regulation supersedes the Data Directive and ends the [Safe Harbor](/laws/safe-harbor.md) program, replacing it with a new program known as the Privacy Shield.
+On July 12, 2016, the European Commission issued an adequacy decision on the EU-U.S. Privacy Shield Framework.
+This new Framework, which replaces the [Safe Harbor](/laws/safe-harbor.md) program, provides a legal mechanism for companies to transfer personal data from the EU to the United States.
 !!!

 ## Acronyms, Abbreviations, and Initialisms